 I love the flavor of actual sunflower seeds, but I hate the flavor of store-bought sunflower seed butter…which led me to wonder if I could make a better-tasting and more cost effective version at home.

 Turns out that, yes, sunflower seeds in butter form have a strong flavor, but it’s surprisingly easy to make and to customize to your flavor preference.
-And then it works in Sandwich Lunches, Sandwich Roll-Ups, or all sorts of other lunch ideas (and meals or snacks) for kids and adults.
+And then it works in Sandwich Lunches, Sandwich Roll-Ups, or all sorts of other lunch ideas for kindergarten (and meals or snacks) for kids and adults.

 Ingredients You Need